oroinc/crm-application/README.md

     * SimpleXML
     * PCRE
     * ICU
-* MySQL 5.1 and above
+* MySQL 5.1 or above

 ## Installation instructions

 OroCRM uses [Composer][1] to manage package dependencies, this is the a recommended way to install OroCRM.

-- If you don't have Composer yet, download it following the instructions on http://getcomposer.org/ or just run the following command:
+- If you don't have Composer yet, download it and follow the instructions on http://getcomposer.org/ or just run the following command:

 ```bash